top of page

 M1, M1C or M2 Helmet!

-If your technically minded any helmet can be adopted to have a fixed bale, you just need to be able to weld the bales on to the shell...
-The Shackrats group can do this if needed, you can contact them through Facebook.
+If you're mechanically-minded, any helmet can be adapted to have a fixed bale; you just need to be able to weld the bales on to the shell...
+The Shackrats living history group can do this if desired, and you can contact them through Facebook.

-M1 helmets (all helmets are always referred to as an M1, so I will call them this from now on) were made in vast numbers, so there are plenty to buy.
-However, they are very collectable, so the price is increasing.
-However, you can get an original helmet from time to time for a bargain.
-There are also lots of post war shells that are identical (none with correct bales of course) but with a good liner inserted you can get a cheap and workable helmet.
-There are reproductions and refurbished helmets.
-ATF refurbish helmets into both M1 and M2 styles.
+M1 helmets (all WW2 American infantry helmets are generically referred to as "M1", so I will call them this from now on) were made in vast numbers, so there are plenty to available to buy.
+However, they are also very collectable, so prices are always increasing.
+However, you can get an original helmet from time to time for a reasonable price.
+There are also lots of post war shells that are identical (none with correct bales, of course) but with a good liner inserted, you can get a less expensive, workable helmet.
+There are several companies that produce reproduction and refurbished helmets: At The Front and Top Pots are very good.
+J. Murray are expensive, but the absolute best.
+Avoid the cheap Chinese crap on eBay - it's cheap for a reason!

-Your helmet will be one of those more expensive items of kit that';; transform you into a paratrooper.
-It adds so much to your impressions, so this has to be right, the basic kit requirements for Miss Drop 44 does include this and it will be a fairly expensive purchase.
+Your helmet will be one of the more expensive items of kit that will transform you into a paratrooper.
+It adds so much to your impressions, that it has to be right.
+The basic kit requirements for Miss Drop 44 does include this and it will be a fairly expensive purchase.
 It's better to buy the best when you can, rather than buy the first piece of rubbish you spot... do not buy something that is wrong and will just need replacing.

-Liners can be completely redone with suspension, A-frames, nape band frames etc at no charge by Miss Drop 44.
-Of course, you will pay for all the parts and will cover shipping to and from us.
-If you wish to supply us with extra parts as a thank you for the work, then it is much appreciated.
+Liners can easily be completely redone by Miss Drop 44 with suspension, A-frames, nape band, etc. with no labor charge.
+Of course, you will need to pay for all the parts and cover shipping to and from us.
+If you wish to supply us with extra parts as a thank you for the work, that is always much appreciated.

 IMGP1476.JPG